julio859/slot-jsx-pragma/README.md

 <Button render={(props) => <a {...props} href="/foo" />}>Click me</Button>
 ```

-This pattern gives consumers full control over the rendered element while still merging props and preserving the slot mechanics.
+This pattern gives consumers full control over the rendered element while still preserving the slot mechanics.
+When using the function pattern, `Slot` will no longer merge props for you to give you control over prop forwarding and composition.

 ## Ejecting JSX Pragmas